ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 #.
 Related third-party imports
 #.
 Local app-specific or library-specific imports

-All imports within each import grouping should be performed in alphabetical order.
+All imports within each import grouping should be performed in alphabetical order so that they are easily searchable.

 .. tabs::